califano-lab/acdc/README.md

 ```

+# Core functions
+1. `SAClustering`: optimizes the clustering solution to find the best set of parameters (k, resolution, etc) using a Simulated Annealing-based optimization
+2. `GridSearch`: optimizes the clustering solution to find best set of parameters (k, resolution, etc) using a Grid Search
+3. `getFinal`: returns the optimal clustering solution with a user-defined set of parameters (k, resolution etc).
+Useful when a set of optimal parameters has been identified by `SAClustering` or `GridSearch`, and one is willing to store the optimal parameters into the Seurat object without re-running an optimization routine.

 # Dependencies
 1. `Seurat`: the tool is fully integrated with the Seurat pipeline for single cell analysis and leverages Seurat functions for graph construction and cell clustering.
 2. `GenSA`: for optimization based on simulated annealing
 3. `factoextra`: for silhouette analysis
 4. `foreach`: for parallelization of GridSearch

-# Main functions
-1. `SAClustering`: optimizes the clustering solution to find the best set of parameters (k, resolution, etc) using a Simulated Annealing-based optimization
-2. `GridSearch`: optimizes the clustering solution to find best set of parameters (k, resolution, etc) using a Grid Search
-3. `getFinal`: returns the optimal clustering solution with a user-defined set of parameters (k, resolution etc).
-Useful when a set of optimal parameters has been identified by `SAClustering` or `GridSearch`, and one is willing to store the optimal parameters into the Seurat object without re-running an optimization routine.

 # References